refresh-bio/vclust/README.md

 ### 5.2.
 Align

-The `align` command conducts pairwise sequence alignments among viral genomes and provides similarity measures like ANI and coverage (alignment fraction).
-For this purpose, Vclust uses the fast and efficient [LZ-ANI](https://github.com/refresh-bio/LZ-ANI) aligner.
+The `align` command performs pairwise sequence alignments among viral genomes and provides similarity measures like ANI and coverage (alignment fraction).
+It uses the [LZ-ANI](https://github.com/refresh-bio/LZ-ANI) aligner, which, like BLAST-based methods, finds multiple local alignments (similar to HSPs in BLAST) between two genomic sequences to estimate ANI and other sequence similarity measures for that genome pair.

 ```bash
 # Align genome pairs filtered by the prefiltering command.